Wouldn’t it be great if after publishing new content on your WordPress website, the following could happen … all from your page address:

 Instead of this …

-Using permalinks helps search engines and readers understand what the page is about
+(Using permalinks helps search engines and readers understand what your page is about)

 “Pretty” permalinks, or SEO-friendly URLs, are created by adding one or more ‘tags’ in the Custom Structure field:

-• %postname% – A correctly formatted version of your post title.
-For example, if your post title is “Top Five Budget Travel Tips!”, the postname tag will convert this into “top-five-budget-travel-tips” (all lower case letters and exclamation symbol deleted) in the URL.
-Tip: You can edit this text in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A correctly formatted version of the post title.
+For example, if your post title is “Top Five Budget Travel Tips!”, the postname tag will convert this into “top-five-budget-travel-tips” (all lower case characters and exclamation marks removed) in the URL.
+Tip: You can edit the words in your post title in the post slug field on the Add/Edit Post/Page screens.

 Note: When using multiple tags, separate each tag using a ‘/’ (forward slash), or hyphen.